-V-Moda’s Crossfire II are the all-around headphones I didn’t know I’d like… with a catch
+V-Moda’s Crossfade II are the all-around headphones I didn’t know I’d like, but with a catch

 2017 tech IPOs are on a tear compared to last year

-V-Moda has been making audio hardware since 2004, but the Crossfire II is only their second over-ear Bluetooth pair.
+V-Moda has been making audio hardware since 2004, but the Crossfade II is only their second over-ear Bluetooth pair.
 It maintains the staple traits of V-Moda audio gear: nice build quality, hexagonal ear cup design and a balanced, but deep and powerful sound profile.

 But it’s also weird: The black version seen here doesn’t support aptX — only the rose-gold version does.
 A quick refresher for you: aptX is a codec that significantly improves wireless sound quality, to the point where some picky audiophiles might choose hardware with it over that without it.